uaf/uaf/src/pyuaf/doc/api_pyuaf_client_results.rst

     * Attributes

-        .. autoattribute:: pyuaf.client.results.ReadResultTarget.status

-            Status of the result target (Good if the request target was read, Bad if not), as a :class:`~pyuaf.util.Status` instance.

         .. autoattribute:: pyuaf.client.results.ReadResultTarget.clientConnectionId

             The id of the session that was used for this target, as an ``int``.

+    * Attributes inherited from :class:`pyuaf.util.DataValue`

+        .. autoattribute:: pyuaf.client.results.ReadResultTarget.status

+            The status of the data, as a :class:`~pyuaf.util.Status` instance.
+            The status contains the OPC UA status code of the data.

         .. autoattribute:: pyuaf.client.results.ReadResultTarget.data

-            The data that was read.
+            The data that was read, as one of the data types described in :ref:`note-variants`.

-            The type of this data could be an :class:`pyuaf.util.primitives.UInt32`, an array of :class:`pyuaf.util.primitives.Float`, a ``str``,
-            a :class:`pyuaf.util.LocalizedText`, ...
-See :ref:`note-variants`.
+        .. autoattribute:: pyuaf.client.results.ReadResultTarget.sourceTimestamp

+            The source time stamp of the data, as a :class:`~pyuaf.util.DateTime` instance.

+        .. autoattribute:: pyuaf.client.results.ReadResultTarget.serverTimestamp

+            The server time stamp of the data, as a :class:`~pyuaf.util.DateTime` instance.

+        .. autoattribute:: pyuaf.client.results.ReadResultTarget.sourcePicoseconds

+            The number of 10 picosecond intervals that need to be added to the source timestamp (to get a higher time resolution), as an ``int``.

+        .. autoattribute:: pyuaf.client.results.ReadResultTarget.serverPicoseconds

+            The number of 10 picosecond intervals that need to be added to the server timestamp (to get a higher time resolution), as an ``int``.